mohammedalli123/MercedesPartsTracker_Api/SOLUTION.md

 EF Core makes DB access simple, however sometimes struggles with complex apps which require complex queries.

 ### Fargate *
-Fargate is fully managed but can work out more expensive than deploying on EC2 or EKS
+Fargate is fully managed and works out cheaper for simple application deployed on EC2 or EKS.
+The later should be chosen when requirements are more complex or full control is requird out of the infrastructure.

 ## Security & Monitoring Notes
 ### Security